 CHECK PARTITIONfails when the partition contains duplicate key errors.
 In MySQL 5.7.2 and later, you can use

 ALTER IGNORE TABLEwith this option, in which case the statement returns the contents of each row in the partition where a duplicate key violation is found.
-Note that only the values for the columns in the partitioning expression for the table are reported.
+Only the values for the columns in the partitioning expression for the table are reported.
 (Bug #16900947)

 Each of the statements in the list just shown also supports the